 When sexual chemistry starts to wane in a relationship, it can be confusing.
 When it starts to disappear, it can be devastating.
 Both parties may feel like they’re doing something wrong, or are somehow broken.
-They may fear the end of the relationship is on the horizon, and that to fix a sexless relationship is out of reach or a symptom for a larger problem.
+They may fear the end of the relationship is on the horizon, and that to fix a sexless marriage is out of reach or a symptom for a larger problem.
 While every relationship has its ups and downs, sex can be particularly hard to discuss.
-Without a fix, a sexless relationship can become the elephant in the room that everyone is pretending isn’t there.
+Without a fix, a sexless marriage can become the elephant in the room that everyone is pretending isn’t there.

-Fix for a Sexless Relationship
+Fix for a Sexless Marriage

 Do Your Homework